Introducing the New Creative: 9 career skills you can’t ignore

 The ability to effectively share and exchange information through all forms of communication (written, verbal, non-verbal, emotional).

 Communication is fundamental for projects to progress, evolve and deliver.
 An artist will need to confidently converse with producers, clients and teammates throughout the whole creative process.
 Artists are required to successfully communicate their ideas and vision for a brief and also accurately communicate how long they need to carry out tasks.
 A great artist who communicates well will be a very valuable member of the team.General Manager at Electric Theatre Collective

-The ability to create a working synergy with one person or more in order to create a project or piece of work.
+The ability to create a working synergy with one person or more to create a piece of work.